stratofax/xplat/README.md

 Created for Python 3.9 or later, this package uses the [pathlib module, Object-oriented filesystem paths](https://docs.python.org/3/library/pathlib.html), introduced in Python 3.4, to work with files on all platforms.

+## xplat Features

+Designed from the start to work across platforms, `xplat` includes these features:

+* Extensive command-line help.
+* Tested on Mac, Linux, and Windows.
+* Works with individual files or directories.

 ## Getting Started

 1. Create a fork of this repo on your computer.